 A one week immersion Dutch course?No, a private intensive made to measure immersion Dutch course.
 You almost only hear, read and talk Dutch.
-Looks tough, is tough the first hours.
+Looks tough.
+Is tough the first hours.
 Then you discover how this is amazingly efficient, necessary and sufficient to get your brain switching to creative dissatisfaction mode.
-As you are an higher educated you know by experience that giving in to creative dissatisfaction your brain (you) without voluntary interfering (that would be contra-productive !) starts discovering links to context, relationships, structures, differences, ... starts guessing, grasping and ends up understanding.
+As you are an higher educated you know by experience that giving in to creative dissatisfaction your brain (you) without voluntary interfering (would be contra-productive !) starts discovering links to context, relationships, structures, differences, ... starts guessing, grasping and ends up understanding.
 Richards approach to learning Dutch by intensive immersion is a most efficient conversation and client centered method.
-Its the answer to how to learn Dutch fast?
+Its the answer to "How to learn Dutch fast?"
 Testimonies.

 It's a crash course focusing on learning to understand and speak Dutch as fast as possible.
 Learning to be fluent (the right words, correct sentences, good standard pronunciation) about those topics you are interested in.
 Starting to think in Dutch from the first hour on : about things you like, want or need to talk and share about with your colleagues, neighbors, friends, partner, in-laws, ... .
 Your and their work, hobbies, interests, ideas, goals, experience, ... .

 Made to measure.
 You get the Dutch everyday vocabulary and proficiency you are looking for, learning at your pace, as fast and efficiently as you can ... .
 After only 1 week full immersion Dutch course with Richard you're able to understand, speak and communicate fluently in Dutch.
 While talking about topics you like or need to talk about, you learn that Dutch you want to know.
 Those words, phrases and sentence constructions you need to be able to talk about what's important to you.